andyatkinson/catch-of-the-day/README.md

 "Spread" = `{...this.props}` passes the props through, alternative to passing functions from parent component to child component one by one.

 In Chrome React dev tools, can search for components on bottom.

+React component lifecyle - hooks to get in to the component at different points in time

+e.g. render(), getInitialState() (right before component is mounted)

+Syncing state

+`componentDidMount()` invoked once on the client, after rendering occurs (in this example, we fetch the data from firebase)

+Would put the ajax request in there too.